ervinpepic/eSupermart/wp-content/plugins/ajax-search-for-woocommerce/readme.txt

 The most popular **WooCommerce product search plugin**.
 It gives your users a well-designed advanced AJAX search bar with live search suggestions.

 By default, WooCommerce provides a very simple search solution, without live product search or even SKU search.
-FiboSearch (Ajax Search for WooCommerce) provides advanced search with live suggestions.
+FiboSearch (formerly Ajax Search for WooCommerce) provides advanced search with live suggestions.

 Who doesn’t love instant, as-you-type suggestions?
 In 2021, customers expect smart product search.
 Baymard Institute’s latest UX research reveals that search autocomplete, auto-suggest, or an instant search feature **is now offered on 96% of major e-commerce sites**.
 It's a must-have feature for every online business that can’t afford to lose customers.
 Why?
 FiboSearch helps users save time and makes shopping easier.
 As a result, Fibo really boosts sales.